saizhang1/Analytic-Projects-in-Python-EDA/README.md

 >I used 3 datasets from Twitter related to the account `Weratedog` to complete this project.
 The main goal for this project is to practice how to wrangle the massive complex dataset by **Gathering data**, **Accessing data**, **Cleaning data**, **Analyzing data**, **Visualizing data**.
 Also you can see some very interesting findings in the end of my analysis.

-- Deep Learning

-**Flower Image Classifier**

->As the name of this project, I am using the deep learning knowledge to create a APP to be able to classify the different image.
-The dataset I used is the famous `iris`flowers dataset which contains 102 flower categories.
-I needed to train the data, create a model to be able to predict what flower is it when the a random flower image shows up.

 - Movie Data Analysis